 Effective January 1, 2017, NIH established the expectation that all NIH-funded investigators and staff who are involved in the conduct, oversight, or management of clinical trials should be trained in Good Clinical Practice (GCP), consistent with the principles of the International Conference on Harmonisation (ICH) E6.

-This policy expects investigators and clinical trial staff to maintain their GCP training through refresher courses in GCP topics every three years.
-Free GCP training offered through the CITI program will be accepted as sufficient training for the new policy.
+This policy expects investigators and clinical trial staff to maintain their GCP training every three years.
+Free GCP training offered through the CITI Program will be accepted as sufficient training for the new policy.

 Yovonda D. Rease